varasys/certshop/Readme.md

 The **ca.pem** file is included because if somebody else is an administrator of an ICA, you could send them the ICA folder for the certificates they are administering and they would be able to use the certshop program to create certificates from that ICA without needing the top level CA key.

-Although all certificates and keys are stored in a flat file structure and you can copy the PEM format certificates and keys directly out of the file structure, the `export` command is provided for convenience, and to provide convertion to pkcs12 format and provide a snippet which can be used in an OpenVPN config file.
+Although all certificates and keys are stored in a flat file structure and you can copy the PEM format certificates and keys directly out of the file structure, the `export` command is provided for convenience, to provide conversion to pkcs12 format, and to provide a openvpn config snippet which can be used to embed the certificates and private key directly in an OpenVPN config file.

 Refer to the "Flags for the **export** command" section above for a description of all of the export options.
 By default the flags are: `-crt=true -key=true -ca=true -p12=false -openvpn=false`.